nocrusts/apricotaudio/README.md

 Apricot is a new application that would significantly benefit from community contribution and testing.
 Please feel free to provide insight!

--Some .m4a files sound distorted when played with apricot.
+-Some files sound distorted when played with apricot, this is currently being actively investigated.